nodejs/node/doc/api/buffer.md

 Prior to the introduction of [`TypedArray`], the JavaScript language had no mechanism for reading or manipulating streams of binary data.
-The `Buffer` class was introduced as part of the Node.js API to enable interaction with octet streams in TCP streams, file system operations, and other contexts.
+The `Buffer` class was introduced as part of the Node.js API to make it possible to interact with octet streams in the context of things like TCP streams and file system operations.

 With [`TypedArray`] now available, the `Buffer` class implements the [`Uint8Array`] API in a manner that is more optimized and suitable for Node.js.